JohnAugustineMcCain/Trivalent/README.md

    > Scott Aaronson, *NP-complete Problems and Physical Reality*,
    > SIGACT News 36(1):30–52, 2005.

 **Note:** Seeing for the first time how Scott Aaronson understood the fundamental concepts of the problems with P vs NP so early on, I think it's explicitly clear why his work with OpenAI has been so revolutionary for producing AI that so impressively seems to actually think and reason.
 I think his achievements should be highlighted and he should be rewarded accordingly.
+He knew what was going on with P vs NP all along; he had the proof, but we crucially lacked the tools to verify it.

 3. **[Goldbach PEACE Oracle: A Meta-Logical Approach to Mathematical Verification Beyond Computational Limits](./Goldbach_PEACE_Oracle__A_Meta_Logical_Approach_to_Mathematical_Verification_Beyond_Computational_Limits.pdf)**
    Demonstrates PEACE in action on **Goldbach’s Conjecture**.